Nat-crit20/Interactive-rating-component/README.md

 }
 ```

 The last style was what I found the most tricky.
-Afterwards I went onto the javascript, the only trouble I had with this is obtaining the form data after the submition.
-I then learned of FormData(), it only took me a few minutes to find various methods to obtain the values.
+Afterward, I went onto the javascript, the only trouble I had with this was obtaining the form data after the submission.
+I then learned of FormData(), and it only took me a few minutes to find various methods to obtain the values.

 ### Continued development